BioHPC/GIST-AI-HPC-2024/data/README.txt

 Decompress (unzip) it.

-Kvasir-SEG dataset has two directories: train and valid.
+Kvasir-SEG dataset has three directories: train, valid and test.